All Articles

 8. Notice “stock imagery” in the parables.

-“Stock imagery” is a term coined by Robert Plummer for many of the images used repeatedly throughout the parables.
-Repeated images often find parallels in the Old Testament and would have been common ideas understood by Jesus’ original hearers.
+“Stock imagery” is a term coined by Robert Plummer to describe images that appear repeatedly in Jesus’ parables.
+These familiar figures often echo themes from the Old Testament and would have been readily understood by Jesus’ original audience.

-9. The ending of parables is very important.
+9. The ending of parables is especially important.

 Kevin Halloran